8 Best Indoor Herbs to Grow in Winter on a Windowsill

 Botanical Name: Zingiber officinale

-All you need to do is get some ginger from a grocery store, cut it into small sections of 1 inch, make sure each slice has at least one grow bud, and then plant them in pots filled with a well-draining mix.
+All you need to do is get some ginger from a grocery store, cut it into small sections of 1 inch, make sure each slice has at least one growth bud, and then plant them in pots filled with a well-draining mix.

 Water well, keep them on a windowsill that gets at least indirect light all day long, and soon you will see the rhizome sprout.
 These plants are pretty tolerant towards the colder months and grow like a champ.

-2. Green Onions
+2. Green Onions and Garlic Greens

 Botanical Name: Allium cepa

-Indoor Herbs that Can Thrive on Winter Windowsill for Rooms with Limited Light
+Indoor Herbs that Can Thrive Moderate Light

 3. Parsley